Are Depression Support Groups Helpful?

 When looking for an online depression support group, you should look for the same elements that you would look for in an in-person group.
-Make sure that it's led by a therapist or counselor, and that this professional weighs in on the conversation.
-In addition, make sure the site is secure, so your privacy is protected.
 Finally, make sure all participants are helping one another through supportive feedback and comments.

 Try Multiple Groups

-If you attend a group and it doesn't seem like the right fit, don't give up.
+If you attend a group and is not the right fit, do not give up.
 Every group is different.
-When you first attend a group meeting, you may not like the vibe or feel comfortable with the leader.
-Perhaps you don't trust the participants.
-In any of these situations, you will get little out of the group.
-However, if you look elsewhere, it's likely you'll find another group that will meet your needs.
+When you first attend a group meeting, you may not like the group energy or feel comfortable with the leader.
+Perhaps you do not trust the participants.
+In any of these situations, you will most likely not receive the support you need.
+However, if you look elsewhere, you may find another group that will meet your needs.
 Consider attending a variety of groups until you find the one that works for you.

 Participate When You Are Ready

-Don't feel pressured to participate right away.
-When you're new, you might want to sit back and listen for a while to soak up the information that's being presented.
-Once you feel comfortable adding something to the conversation, feel free to speak up.
+Do not feel pressured to participate right away.
+When you are new, you might want to sit back and listen for a while to absorb the information that is being presented.
+Once you feel comfortable adding something to the conversation, feel free to speak.
 Many people attend several sessions of a support group before they actively participate.

 Should your depression make it difficult to get out of the house or should you have a busy schedule, you may want to try online therapy.
-BetterHelp has counselors who are available to meet with you from the comfort and privacy of your own home (or wherever you have an internet connection.
+BetterHelp has counselors who are available to meet with you from the comfort and safe space of your own home (or wherever you have an internet connection.
 A licensed counselor can help you determine if a support group is right for you as they guide you on the path to better mental health.
 Read below for some reviews of BetterHelp counselors from people experiencing similar issues.